bhusingh/SeamlessAI/README.md

 2. Ask a **Query** (e.g., "What is machine learning?")
 3. Select **Aggregation mode**:
    - `concatenate`: Simple side-by-side responses
-   - `meta-summarize`: OpenAI synthesizes into one coherent answer
+   - `meta-summarize`: LLM synthesizes into one coherent answer
 4. Click **Submit** and watch responses stream in

 **Test context persistence:**